 Malpınarı Rock Inscriptions

 This Late Hittite inscription and relief was first noticed by Mustafa Kalaç in 1979.
-It is by the Goksu river near Firlaz (Ilicak) village, about 35 km. to the city of Adıyaman.
+It on the east bank of the Göksu River near Malpınarı village, about 35 km to the city of Adıyaman.
 The 9 lines of Luwian inscription is carved on a recessed panel of the rock cliff, about 150 meters north of a spring water known as Malpınarı.
-Since 2010 the inscription has been completely covered by the waters of a small dam built at the location.
+Since 2010 the inscription has been completely covered by the waters of a small dam built further south on Göksu.
 The inscription is about 1.8 meters wide and 0.9 meter high.

 Hawkins, J. D. Corpus of Hieroglyphic Luwian Inscriptions, Vol 1, Berlin, 2000: 340-44 and plts.
 166-68.

 Kalaç, M. and J. D. Hawkins, "The Hieroglyphic Luwian Rock-Inscription of Malpinar," AnSt 39, 1989: 107-12.

 Mustafa Kalaç and J. David Hawkins, AnSt 39, 1989.